-You’ll also be able to apply you rewards as a statement credit.
+You also have the options of donating your rewards as well as applying your rewards as a statement credit.
 It will be interesting to see if BMO gives those rewards the same value.

 When it comes to credit card rewards, gift cards aren’t usually the best way to go when you want to get the best value.